 4. You Should Never Depend On Others

 Sometimes explicitly communicated as a life lesson about “strength” and sometimes simply implied through lack of care, a message that you can’t rely on other people will also stop you from ever feeling truly close to another.

-For example, you might struggle to be open to feeling intense connections in romantic relationships, attempt to cope with grief alone, and feel like yo always stand apart from the world around you.
+For example, you might struggle to be open to feeling intense connections in romantic relationships, attempt to cope with grief alone and feel like you always stand apart from the world around you.

 There is no quick way to move past this type of belief, but a concentrated effort to show more vulnerability to friends and partners may be rewarded with a kindness that encourages you to keep slowly opening up.